Proposition 65 Warning

 - Secure idle tools.
 When not in use, tools should be stored in a dry and high or locked up place, out of reach of children.

 - For best control and safety use both hands on the power tool and attachment.
 Keep both hands away from cutting area.
-Always wait for the spindle and bit to stop rotating before making any adjustments.
+Always wait for the spindle and cutter to stop rotating before making any adjustments.

 - Always keep guards in place and in good working order.